 Broadly speaking, the stated hierarchy is defined by the level of involvement.

-- Corporate management level refers to the project’s sponsors, whose primary involvement will be defining the project’s mandate, defining project level tolerances and ensuring that the project delivers value for money.
+Corporate management level refers to the project’s sponsors defining project level tolerances and ensuring that the project delivers value for money.

-- The project board (sometimes referred to as a steering committee) can be seen as the executive and will comprise key decision-makers, including a business-oriented individual who is ultimately responsible for the project.
+The project board (sometimes referred to as a steering committee) can be seen as the executive and will comprise key decision-makers.
 It is the job of the board to provide the necessary resources and funding to the PM and his/her team.

-- The project manager is responsible for the day-to-day management of the project and is responsible for liaising and reporting back progress to the project board.
-Because this role is so pivotal, it cannot ever be merged with other roles and exists on a hierarchical level of its own.
+The project manager is responsible for the day-to-day management of the project and is responsible for liaising and reporting back progress to the project board.
+Because this role is so pivotal, it can’t be merged with other roles and exists on a hierarchical level of its own.

-The importance of hierarchy is largely an operational consideration in the execution of a project, in that it creates clear boundaries between roles.
-At a deeper level, PRINCE2 also has a clearly defined responsibilities tables with each product (outcome) broken down by where any given producer, approver or reviewer sits in the wider hierarchy.
+The importance of hierarchy is largely a working consideration in the execution of a project, in that it creates clear boundaries between roles.
+At a deeper level, PRINCE2 has a clearly defined responsibilities tables with each product (outcome) broken down by where any given producer, approver or reviewer sits in the hierarchy.

-Another core aspect of role definition in project management methodology are the stakeholder roles.
-These stakeholder roles are defined by their interest in the project and its deliverables and are as follows:
+Another core aspect of role definition in the project management processes are stakeholder roles.
+These stakeholder roles are defined by their interest in the project and its products and are as follows:

-- Users: The beneficiaries of the product that the project has been setup to deliver.
+Users: The recipient of the product that the project has been setup to deliver.

 Specialists vs. generalists